Dinarauz/Parking-and-Traffic-Violations/README.md

 - Where tickets cluster geographically across the boroughs
 - What days of the week are worst for violations
-- Whether different agencies charge different amounts for the same thing -How enforcement varies by vehicle type
+- Whether different agencies charge different amounts for the same thing
+- How enforcement varies by vehicle type

 ## Technical Stuff
 Code: https://github.com/Dinarauz/Parking-and-Traffic-Violations/blob/main/Open%20Parking%20and%20Camera%20Violations%20Analysis%20Project%20-%20Fall%202024.ipynb